 Our Most Common Scenario:

-This is a frequent topic of conversation for us.
-Note, we are location flexible, but maintain a 35-40 hour work week.
+My partner and I have been location flexible for several years, but maintain a 35-40 hour work week.
 While visiting friends and family in the USA, we slept in 13 different accommodations in 12 different cities in 6 weeks.

-We learned to clearly articulate what we each need from our crash pad and what we don’t want.
+We learned to clearly articulate what we each need from our acoomodations and what we absolutely don’t want.

 For example, my non-negotiables are access to a kitchen with a stove (not just a microwave), natural light especially in the bedroom, wifi over 10Mbps, aircon or heating options based on the location, and nature accessible.